flurdy/socialcrowd/README.md

 * Members can post messages
 * Follow other friends
-* Read their friends messages
+* Read a member's messages
-* Read a 'wall' feed of messages
+* Read a member's 'wall', a feed of messages
-** Wall includes their own messages
+* * Wall includes the member's own messages
-** And messages from the friends they follow
+* * And messages from the friends they follow
-** Messages are sorted by time and date
+* * Messages are sorted by time and date

 Prerequisites